 If nothing makes you happier than planning the perfect trip, then you should consider becoming a travel agent.

-Travel agents make money with commissions on the arrangements they book.
+Travel agents make commissions on the arrangements they book.

 Some people might think travel agents are on the road to extinction.
 The Internet makes it easy to research and plan your own trips, but people still enjoy the luxury of getting someone else to do it for them.